It’s my first time at IAC

-Here are a few tips that we’ve found useful over the years:
+Here are a few tips we’ve found useful over the years:

 - Pace yourself!
-It’s OK to retreat to your room if you need some downtime.
+It’s OK to skip a session or two if you need some downtime.
 All the sessions will be available later if you want them.

-- Thank your hosts and anyone wearing a “staff” pin.
+- Thank your hosts.
 The IAC is run by tireless and sleep-deprived volunteers.

 General Conference Concerns

-- You don’t have to be an active participant on Twitter or Slack, but they're the best ways to find out about impromptu lunch/dinner groups and goings on.
+- You don’t have to be an active participant on Twitter or Slack, but they're the best ways to find out about impromptu group chats and goings-on.
 They're also outlets for commentary on the conference, as well as snark and humor.

-- On Twitter, follow #IAC19 and @theiaconf, follow speakers or presenters you’d like to meet, follow your First-Timer Dinner hosts and anyone they recommend.
+- On Twitter, follow #IAC19 and @theiaconf, follow speakers or presenters you’d like to meet and anyone they recommend.

-- Be respectful, but don’t be afraid to ask if you can join a group that’s forming, or to get more details about that awesome restaurant someone just mentioned.
+- Be respectful, but don’t be afraid to ask if you can join a group that’s forming.

 - It doesn’t hurt to send praise to the organizers and reasonable suggestions or complaints.
 The IAC listens.